zEuS0390/ppe-detection-for-construction-site-safety/README.md

 ## Features
 - PPE detection for construction safety
 - Human detection to determine worker violations
-- Face recognition to identify the detected violator
+- Face recognition to predict the detected violator
 - Mobile application reports and notifications

 ## Hardware